 These are all extremely similar materials - without getting into the weeds, PAHT & PPA are different blends prioritizing moisture resistance while PA6 solely focuses on strength.

 The downside with PA6 is that is loves moisture, and when it's moisture content gets too high it can bend/warp extremely easily.
 Typically I don't recommend using PA6 unless you understand the risks.
+The same goes for hybrid composite blends (e.g. PA612) and the associated products; PA12 is superior in every metric that applies here, without being blended into a material that attracts moisture.

 We are currently testing a new brand of PA12 based PPA which will hopefully be less abrasive while still maintaining a course texture that promotes grip adhesion.